w3c-fedid/FedCM/explainer/HOWTO.md

 `account_id` is taken from the response of the previous request.

-The response will be parsed as a JSON file including `id_token`.
+The HTTP response will be parsed as a JSON file including `id_token`.

 ```json
 {